codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 ---

-Notes from Erik
-Goal: writeup to get high level sponsorship
-A write up that can be used to get Mayoral support Point to cities that are pointing to this type of approach cities X, Y, and Z are doing this, and we should too.
-Roadmap to delivery
-Would like writeup in the next two weeks May 14th

-Bringing more people on the City-side into the hangouts.
-Shows an optimistic view of technology.

 ##Content Migration Roadmap

 ###1.
-Run resident survey
+Understand User Needs
 Start with understanding your users’ online needs.
-By conducting a resident survey, you can assess the devices and types of internet access used in different parts of your city, evaluate user needs to prioritize content development on your site, and understand where your city has strong and weak connections to users of its website.
+By conducting an online resident survey, you can assess the devices and types of internet access used in different parts of your city, evaluate user needs to prioritize content development on your site, and understand where your city has strong and weak connections to users of its website.

+Check out our [Run an Online Survey Guide](http://www.codeforamerica.org/our-work/initiatives/digitalfrontdoor/playbook/user-needs/run-a-resident-survey.html) to learn more about what kinds of questions to ask, and how to run the survey.
+You should aim for a response from at least 1 in 1,000 residents, with geographic, ethnic, and age distributions similar to your [city’s census data](http://factfinder.census.gov/faces/nav/jsf/pages/download_center.xhtml).

-Code for America has worked with the [City of Oakland](http://digifrodo.tumblr.com/post/101788428227/what-are-people-looking-for-on-city-websites) to conduct a resident survey and [developed a guide](http://www.codeforamerica.org/our-work/initiatives/digitalfrontdoor/playbook/user-needs/run-a-resident-survey.html) for other cities to use.
-In addition, we recommend using tactics in our [civic engagement standard](http://www.codeforamerica.org/governments/principles/engagement/) to have better reach and a more holistic sample of the community.
-Analyze the results of your survey to make sure you are achieving geographic representation.
-Using zip code data, work to achieve a data sample that is reflective of your community.
-After identifying these gaps, work to disseminate the survey to groups who were not accounted for during the initial outreach.
+Analyze the results of your survey to make sure you are achieving responses that are representative of the entire community.
+Using zip code data and any socio-economic data collectived from the survey, identiy gaps in your reacy, and work to disseminate the survey to groups who were not accounted for during the initial outreach.
+You can use tactics in our [civic engagement standard](http://www.codeforamerica.org/governments/principles/engagement/) to have better reach and a more holistic sample of the community.

+######Oakland, CA Spotlight

+In 2014, Code for America worked with the [City of Oakland](http://digifrodo.tumblr.com/post/101788428227/what-are-people-looking-for-on-city-websites) to conduct a resident survey.

 ###2.
-Develop a Content Strategy
-At its core, a city website consists entirely of content.
-Your online content is a representation of your city and the services it delivers.
-During a website redesign, you are not just migrating over old content- it is an ongoing process where content will be continuously analyzed, updated, refined, and even deleted.
-You must develop a clearly defined content strategy to reflect this.

-####Content Audit
+Content Audit
 Conducting a content audit provides a quantitative understanding of how various webpages on your site are performing.
 It can help you determine which pages need to be pruned or consolidated on your site, which pages need to be rewritten, which pages are the most heavily trafficked, identify any gaps, and much more.

 In general, your content audit process should be:

 1. Collect all URLs on your site.
 2. Gather KPIs and other information for each page.
-We suggest using URL profiler, a free tool that will gather various metrics, including:
+We suggest using both Google Analytics, and URL profiler, a free tool that will gather various metrics, including:
 	a.
 Bounce Rate
 	b.
 Exit rate
 	c.
 Unique visitors